 Chicken Kafta

 Traditional Lebanese Chicken Kafta is so quick and easy to make with simple ingredients.
-Serve alongside rice, salad or in a pita with some garlic sauce!
+Serve with rice, salad or in a pita with some garlic sauce!

 This post may contain affiliate links.
 Please read our disclosure policy.